 2. Marketing Qualified Leads (MQL)

 This category represents leads in the second stage of the customer journey – consideration.
-It is the most critical stage because you want to ensure you can transform them into paying customers using the correct lead nurturing strategy.
+It’s the most critical stage because you want to ensure you can turn them into paying customers using the correct lead-nurturing strategy.

 3. Sales Qualified Leads (SQL)

 The sales qualified leads are the best type of leads that SaaS businesses want.
 They are called the ‘hot leads.’
-These prospects have reached the Decision stage in their customer journey, and you want to influence their buying decision.
+These prospects have reached the Decision stage in their customer journey; now all you have to do is influence their buying decision.
 At this stage, your sales team can take over from the marketing team, such as offering a free trial or demo.
-The intent here is to close the deal with your target customers.
+The goal here is to close the deal with your target customers.

 SaaS Lead Generation Strategies